-M 140S - College Math for Healthcare +
+M 140S - College Math for Healthcare + Studio.

-Studio.
 M 140 paired with a studio (lab) component.
 The studio is an intensive study of a variety of concepts and strategies designed to extend the M 140 curriculum and provide just-in-time support in place of a prerequisite course.
 M 140S fulfills the graduation requirement for M 140.
-Prerequisite: M 140S placement.
-Mathematics.
+Mathematics